-There are four types of BSA training situations: group training, personal coaching, online training (via the BSA Learn Center), and centers of excellence.
-Training in groups is the most common method.
+There are four types of BSA training situations: facilitated training, personal coaching, online training (via the BSA Learn Center), and centers of excellence.
+Training in groups with a facilitator(s) is the most common method.
 There are occasions, however, when Scout leaders' training needs might be met by other delivery methods.
 The important thing to remember is that leaders need training as soon as possible.
 They need to know how to perform their roles immediately, not six months from now.